-Consistent with prior work, providing an information-neutral opportunity cost cue marginally reduced purchase intentions (from 71% to 51%; $\chi^2(1) = 3.69$ ; p = .055).
-More importantly, as predicted by H3, the relation between psychological connectedness and purchase intent was much stronger when opportunity costs were highlighted (biserial correlation r (43) = -.41, p < .01), than when they were left implicit (biserial correlation r (45) = .04, n.s.; difference between correlations z = 2.14. p < .05).
-A floodlight analysis (Spiller et al. 2013) based on a fitted logistic regression model (Figure 2; Appendix B, Table 1) found that the opportunity cost cue significantly decreased purchase rates for people with connectedness scores 0.11 standard deviations above the mean and higher.
+Consistent with prior work, providing an information-neutral opportunity cost cue marginally reduced purchase intentions (from 71% to 51%; $\chi^2(1) = 3.69$; p = .055).
+More importantly, as predicted by hypothesis 3, the relation between psychological connectedness and purchase intent was much stronger when opportunity costs were highlighted (biserial correlation r (43) = -.41, p < .01), than when they were left implicit (biserial correlation r (45) = .04, NS; difference between correlations z = 2.14, p < .05).

+A floodlight analysis (Spiller et al. 2013) based on a fitted logistic regression model (figure 2; web appendix B, table 1) found that the opportunity cost cue significantly decreased purchase rates for people with connectedness scores 0.11 standard deviations above the mean and higher.
 Among consumers with connectedness scores one-standard deviation above the mean, for example, the opportunity cost reminder decreased purchase rates from 73% to 30%.
 Among those whose connectedness scores were less than 0.11 standard deviations above the mean, the opportunity cost cue did not have any significant effect.

-These results are inconsistent with the alternative possibilities (H1 and H2).
-Under H1 (Inseparability), we would not expect to see an effect of highlighting opportunity cost among people who were high in connectedness to the future self because H1 predicts that people high in connectedness would spontaneously consider opportunity costs.
-Under H2 (Independence), we would expect to see an equally strong effect of manipulating opportunity costs for those who are high or low in connectedness.
-So, these results suggest-consistent with H3-that restraint in spending arises from the combination of highlighting opportunity cost (which facilitates the recognition that money saved now can be spent later) and connectedness to the future self (which motivates caring about the future selves that benefit from savings).
+FIGURE 2: EFFECTS OF MANIPULATED REMINDERS TO CONSIDER OPPORTUNITY COSTS AND MEASURED VALUATION OF THE FUTURE (CONNECTEDNESS AND DISCOUNTING) ON PURCHASE PROBABILITY opportunity cost among people who were high in connectedness to the future self because hypothesis 1 predicts that people high in connectedness would spontaneously consider opportunity costs.
+Under hypothesis 2 (independence), we would expect to see an equally strong effect of manipulating opportunity costs for those who are high or low in connectedness.
+So, these results suggest-consistent with hypothesis 3-that restraint in spending arises from the combination of highlighting opportunity cost (which facilitates the recognition that money saved now can be spent later) and connectedness to the future self (which motivates caring about the future selves that benefit from savings).